-Price of a lmission 50 cents.
+Price of admission 50 cents.
 Doors to the Lecture room will be opened at 74 o'clock.

-Beg The Laurensville Herald and Greenville Yews are advertise a railroad from Laurens C. H. to Greenville.
-We are very partial to our old "stamping ground," Lautens, and should her talk about building thirty-five miles of railBradley.
-Miller and Davis.
+The Laurensville Herald and Greenville News are add to railroad from Laurens C. H. to Greenville.
+We are very partial to our old "stamping ground," Laurens, and should like to see her get beyond the "ragged edge" of obscurity by Railroad communication with all world; but it sounds some what queer to hear her talk about building thirty-five miles of railroad while she is awfully puzzled to raise enough money to complete nine miles of unfinished road to Clinton.

+Bradley, Miller and Davis.

 When we look calmly upon the political events which have transpired since the election in November last, and compare them with the decision of the Electoral Commission, we naturally make the practical inquiry, whose fault is it that the will of a majority of the people of this country, expressed through the ballot box, as to who shall be President has not been pronounced?-The answer is at the head of this article-Bradley, Miller and Davis.
 The other Republicans on the commission, are political bull-dogs, from whom was expected nothing but a persistent hanging-on to the party, right or wrong.
-Their teeth had been for years set upon the vital parts Afe-blood of the nation ever since they were alliwed to insert their fangs, therefore, when the commission was authorized by Congress to decide bitween the people and their party ascendancy. of cast a magnanimous vote in favor of the people.
-But the hope of the people rested in the judiciary element of the commission.
-No one supposed that the whole machinery of the govemment had become so completely assified by the influences of party interests that the highest tribunal of the country could not be moved by the combined electrifying powers of honor, justice and patriotism.
-But, alas! how sadly have the people been mistaken in the source of their last hopes; and what depravity has the commission developed, even upon the Supreme
+Their teeth had been for years set upon the vital parts of the country, and they had been sucking the fe-blood of the nation ever since they were alwed to insert their fangs, therefore, when the mmission was authorized by Congress to decide ween the people and their party ascendancy one expected they would do an honorable act cast a magnanimous vote in favor of the peo e.
+But the hope of the people rested in the diciary element of the commission.
+No one pposed that the whole machinery of the govament had become so completely ossified by the influences of party interests that the hightribunal of the country could not be moved by the combined electrifying powers of honor, justice and patriotism.
+But, alas! how sadly have the people been mistaken in the source of their last hopes; and what depravity has the commission developed, even upon the Supreme Bench of the country.
+Let us look at it:

-Bradley accepted the high position with his in a very forcible and comprehenible manner. mind fully made up to decide the matter in fa-His denunciation of the illegal trafficking in vor of his favorite candidate and friend, irrespective of the popular vote of the people and in defiance of the infamous frauds so abundantly exposed and substantiated against his party.
+Bradley accepted the high position with his min's fully made up to decide the matter in fa-ver of his favorite candidate and friend, irrespective of the popular vote of the people and in defiance of the infamous frauds so abundantly exposed and substantiated against his party.

 Miller accepted the position under similar feelings and influences.
-Both knew that they were elected Commissioners, not as partisans but as impartial judges, to decide the most important of the Bench which was almost entirely lost question ever acted upon by any tribunal of this or any other country, and they accepted the poof his pre-lecessor.
-We have confidence in sition with the wilful and deliberate determin ation to sacrifice the honor of the Supreme Court. their own self respect and the peace of the country upon the altar of a corrupt and infamous party.
+Both knew that they were elected Commissioners, not as partisans but as impartial judges, to decide the most important question ever acted upon by any tribunal of this or any other country, and they accepted the position with the wilful and deliberate determin ation to sacrifice the honor of the Supreme Court, mous party.
 Could men fall lower than those two men have?

-But what shall we say of Judge Davis?
-If we were to express our individual convictions we should say he has sold himself and the peace and tranquility of his country for a seat in the Senate We should say that we believe the terms upon which he was elected Senator over Logan were that he should refuse a position upon the commission, so that the infamous Bradley may be placed there, for party jurposes; and we should say that he was aware of the plot.
+we were to express our individual convictions we should say he has sold himself and the peace party vote of 41 to 28. and tranquility of his country for a seat in the Senate.
+We should say that we believe the terms upon which he was elected Senator over Logan were that he should refuse a position upon the commission, so that the infamous Bradley may be placed there, for party purposes; and we should say that he was aware of the plot.